immcantation/dowser/docs/vignettes/Building-Trees-Vignette.md

 1. Change non-nucleotide characters to `N` characters.
 2. By default, collapse sequences that are either identical or differ only by ambiguous characters.
-3. Sequences will not be collapsed if they differ by columns specified in the "traits" option, or if the `collapse` option is set to `FALSE`.
+3. Sequences will not be collapsed if they differ by columns specified in the `traits` option, or if the `collapse` option is set to `FALSE`.
 4. Include data columns specified by `num_fields` or `text_fields`.
 5. Remove uninformative sequence sites in which all sequences have `N` characters.